 Sitting in the Stacks (SitS) is primarily a site for reflecting on a life spent in the stacks — as a bookworm, scholar, writer, freelancer, and teacher.
-This blog includes content on my research as it relates to current events, thoughts about academic life, book reviews, and the musings on the writing process.
+This blog includes thoughts about academic life, book reviews, musings on the writing process, and personal reflections.

 To offer a personable book review, SitS does not use a rating system.
 Finding the best book to read is not formulaic and cannot be determined by 5-out-of-5 stars.
 I believe we form relationships with the books we read, meaning every book is not for everyone.